ans-group/docs.ukfast.co.uk/source/security/log4shell.md

 On **Tuesday 14th December**, a second vulnerability was identified, [CVE-2021-45046](https://cve.mitre.org/cgi-bin/cvename.cgi?name=2021-45046), as the original mitigation was incomplete in certain non-default configurations.
 In certain conditions, attackers could craft malicious input data using a `JNDI Lookup` pattern resulting in a Denial of Service attack.

 On **Friday 17th December**, CVE-2021-45046 had its [severity increased](https://logging.apache.org/log4j/2.x/security.html) from 3.7 to 9.0 as additional exploits were found against the v2.15.0 release that was intended to resolve these issues.

+On **Saturday 18th December**, CVE-2021-45105 was released after a Denial of Service (DOS) attack was found in all v2.xx releases, including the recent v2.16.0 release.
+Upgrading to v2.17.x is the recommended mitigation action.

 ## National Cyber Security Centre Guidance